-ExpressVPN is a virtual private network, (hence VPN), that promotes a secure bridge between your device(s) and the internet.
-With 10 years of experience under its belt and results to back it up, it’s fair to say that it has become one of the best and most trusted in the business.
+ExpressVPN is a virtual private network (VPN), that promotes a secure bridge between your device(s) and the internet.
+With 10 years of experience under its belt and results to back it up, it’s fair to say it has become one of the best and most trusted in the business.

 What is ExpressVPN?

 While connected to ExpressVPN, your data travels through an encrypted tunnel that is routed directly to its server.
-From here, it hops onto a lightning fast superhighway and next stop: the world wide web.
-While in transit it can’t be cut off, blocking anyone from spying on you.
+From here, it hops onto a lightning-fast superhighway and next stop: the World Wide Web.
+While in transit, it can’t be cut off, which means it blocks anyone from spying on you.

 Out on the open internet, your real IP address can’t be discerned because your traffic appears to be coming from the VPN’s server.
-ExpressVPN can serve as a proxy as well, which enables you to go full incognito and alter your location, so you can surf the web anonymously from anywhere in the world with an internet connection.
+ExpressVPN can serve as a proxy as well, which enables you to go full incognito and alter your location, so you can surf the web anonymously.

 ExpressVPN’s key features

-ExpressVPN has earned every bit of accolade it’s received in the online community, by providing users with easy usage, blazing fast speed, stringent security protocol, and the ability to quickly access apps, such as:
+ExpressVPN has earned every bit of accolade it’s received in the online community.
+It has provided users with easy usage, blazing fast speed, stringent security protocol and the ability to quickly access apps, such as: